wxllxngton/forkify-app/README.md

 # forkify-app
-This is a recipe app created in a Udemy course - "my complete javascript Course" by Jonas Schmedtmann .
+This is a recipe app created in a Udemy course `My Complete JavaScript Course` by Jonas Schmedtmann .